Open Access

 - Peer consultation: Have your colleagues received similar offers to publish or join the editorial board?

-If you choose to proceed with a lesser-known publisher, always read the publishing agreement thoroughly to understand the terms and ensure your rights are protected.
+If you choose to proceed with a lesser-known publisher, always read the publishing agreement carefully to understand the terms and ensure your rights are protected.

 - Open Access and predatory publishers

-Pieta Eklund from the University of Borås has created a guide offering practical advice on how to assess Open Access publishers and journals.
-This guide can help researchers make informed decisions when choosing where to publish. - Think Check Submit
+Guide by Pieta Eklund (University of Borås) with practical advice on how to assess Open Access publishers and journals. - Think Check Submit

-This initiative provides a checklist of key factors to consider before submitting your work to a journal, ensuring the publication meets quality and ethical standards.
+Initiative providing a checklist of key factors to consider before submitting your work, helping ensure the journal meets quality and ethical standards.

 Updated: